BibliothecaDAO/realms-contracts/README.md

-# RYO
+# Realms Settling Game

-Roll Your Own - A Dope Wars open universe project.
+The Realms Settling Game - based on the Realms derivative NFT of the Loot Project

-A modular game engine architecture for the StarkNet L2 roll-up.
+A modular game engine architecture for the StarkNet L2 roll-up - heavily inspired by the pioneering work done by the Dope Ware RYO game [here](https://github.com/dopedao/RYO).

 ## What

-TI-83 drug wars built as smart contract system.

-History:

-- Background mechanism design notion [here](https://dope-wars.notion.site/dope-22fe2860c3e64b1687db9ba2d70b0bb5).
-- Initial exploration / walkthrough viability testing blog [here](https://perama-v.github.io/cairo/game/world).
-- Expansion for forward compatibility [here](https://perama-v.github.io/cairo/game/aggregated-architecture).

-Join in:

-- Learn about Cairo.
-A turing-complete language for programs that become proofs.
-- Learn about StarkNet.
-An Ethereum L2 rollup with:
-    - L1 for data availability
-    - State transitions executed by validity proofs that the EVM checks.
-- Work on anything to do with the game/ecosystem that fits your skills and interest.
+Settle your Realm, earn resource, build upgrades and armies, and raid other Realms' resources.

 ## System architecture